2019 BOARD OF OFFICERS

 Log Cabin Republicans is the nation’s original and largest organization representing gay conservatives and allies who support fairness, freedom, and equality for all Americans.
 Log Cabin Republicans has state and local chapters nationwide, full-time staff in Washington, DC, a federal political action committee, and state political action committees.

 Log Cabin Republicans of Houston strives to be an advocate for legal and political equality for all Houstonians, regardless of sexual orientation or status, under the framework of the Republican principles of limited government, individual liberty, and personal responsibility.
-A portion of this work involves helping equality minded Republicans to achieve political office within the greater Houston area, and reaching out to the GLBT individuals with shared values; and demonstrating that a person's sexual orientation or identity does not limit them from supporting the best of Republican ideals.
+A portion of this work involves helping equality minded Republicans to achieve political office within the greater Houston area, and reaching out to all individuals, with shared values; and demonstrating that a person's sexual orientation or identity does not limit them from supporting the best of Republican ideals.
 Through these shared goals and activities we build a community where all Republicans, gay or straight, transgender or not, have opportunities in which to discuss issues of mutual interest.

 Within Texas there are four Log Cabin Republicans chapters: San Antonio, Austin, Dallas, and Houston.
 Each chapter meets monthly in their respective cities, and at least once a year all the chapters meet and work together to build a stronger more consistently principled and liberty-minded Republican Party.